demonnic/witnessBot/README.md

 ## TODO
--Make this a plugin, so you can add this DB logging to any cinch bot and not just have to use mine -Better error handling, right now I'm letting cinch handle it all -Anything else I can think of.
+- Make this a plugin, so you can add this DB logging to any cinch bot and not just have to use mine
+- Better error handling, right now I'm letting cinch handle it all
+- Anything else I can think of.